BillWhite/CMakeProject/README.md

 1. Google Mock.
 I am using version 1.7.0, but I don't think the version is all that important.
 Try whatever you want.
 You might as well try the newest version.
-I don't distribute google mock, so you're on your own.
+I don't distribute Google Mock, so you're on your own.
+If you use a different version, check that the include files in `src/CMakeLists.txt` and `libsrc/CMakeLists.txt` are sensible.
 1. A suitable license.
 The project resulting from this cookiecutter will have an empty license file.
 Fill it in with the Apache License, or the BSD License, or whatever you want.
 Knock yourself out.